Smith River (California): Course

 The Smith River is formed by the confluence of its Middle Fork and North Fork, near the community of Gasquet.
 The Middle Fork, 27.8 mi long, rises in Del Norte County, approximately 60 mi northeast of Crescent City, and flows west.
 The North Fork Smith River, 28.1 mi long, rises in Oregon on the northeast slope of Chetco Peak.
 The South Fork Smith River enters the Smith River near the community of Hiouchi.
 The 43.3 mi fork rises on the eastern edge of the Smith River National Recreation Area, approximately 30 mi east-northeast of Crescent City, flowing southwest and then northwest.

 From the confluence with the South Fork, the Smith River flows generally northwest, entering the Pacific Ocean near the community of Smith River, approximately 10 mi north of Crescent City.
 Smith River estuary is recognized for protection by the California Bays and Estuaries Policy.

 Watershed

 The river's watershed catchment area is 719 sqmi.
-It drains a rugged area of the western Klamath Mountains and Northern Outer California Coast Ranges, west of the Siskiyou Mountains, just south of the Oregon border, and north of the watershed of the Klamath River.
+It drains a rugged area of the western Klamath Mountains and Northern Outer California Coast Ranges, west of the Siskiyou Mountains, barely across the Oregon border, and north of the watershed of the Klamath River.

 By average discharge, the Smith is the largest river system in California that flows freely along its entire course.
 The highly variable annual flow is approximately 3746 cuft/s, with an average monthly high of 8432 cuft/s in January, and an average low of 336 cuft/s in September.
 The all-time highest flow was 228000 cuft/s on December 22, 1964, during the Christmas flood of 1964.

 The river was named for the explorer Jedediah Smith.